List Interface

 The functions cxListIteratorAt() and cxListBackwardsIteratorAt() start with the element at the specified index and iterate until the end, or the beginning of the list, respectively.

-The functions with Mut in are equivalently, except that they create a mutating iterator.
-Removing elements via a mutating iterator will cause an invocation of the destructor functions for the removed element.
+Removing elements via an iterator will cause an invocation of the destructor functions for the removed element.

 Reorder